Joncom/impact-box2d-sugar/README.md

 ### FAQ ###

 ###### Q: How come my game freezes? ######
-This usually happens if somewhere in the world a number has become `NaN`.
-Make sure you use `b2.Vec2` when appropriate.
+This usually means a number has become `NaN`.
+This can happen if you forget to use `b2.Vec2`.

 ###### Q: Where can I find information on function/class "blank"? ######
 http://www.box2dflash.org/docs/2.1a/reference/